jmuehlig/perf-cpp/README.md

 If you have an older Kernel, the counter cannot be used and will be deactivated.

 #### Linux Kernel < 5.12
-Sampling *weight as struct* (`Type::WeightStruct`, see [sampling documentation](docs/sampling.md)) is only provided since Kernel `5.12`.
+Sampling *weight as struct* (see [sampling documentation](docs/sampling.md)) is only provided since Kernel `5.12`.
-However, you can sample for weight using `Type::Weight`.
+However, you can sample for weight using normal weight.
 To avoid compilation errors, you have to define

     -DNO_PERF_SAMPLE_WEIGHT_STRUCT